nathanielburman/book-of-dreams/README.md

 My god! that is so great! you had a dream!!!!
 AHHHHHH Im so excited for you!!!!! yeah! thats great. a mountain of clothing that you havent seen since childhood! i love it.
 Then the squirrel!!!! hehehehehehee thats so funny! it got megan. :D then i called while you were writing me!!
 I LOVE YOU! okay. i got to go cause im gonna call you in a second.
 I LOVE YOU.
 KISS KISS KISS KISS KISS KISS LOVE!

 Nathaniel

+My brother had a nightmare that that evil old ugly Black Democrat racist who is a senator in America,

+was chasing him through the street with her goons.
+And they were big goons chasing after him.

+She caught him and showed him a bloody syringe needle.

+He thought he escaped from her in his dream.